 Welcome to our Gunsmithing & Firearm Professionals forum.

-This topic was created to help educate others through our A.A.S.
-Gunsmithing Degree and Firearm Business process.
+This forum was created to educate others through our A.A.S.
+Gunsmithing Degree process and updates on our Firearm Business in Central Minnesota.

-(Update 1/8/23) We just bought a lake home on 6+ Acres w/ a 2,000sq. ft. shop that’ll host our future Gunsmith Shop/Training Facility.
-Feel free to follow us at Nomadlund.com and thanks for all the continued support.
+(Update 1/8/23) We bought a lake home on 6+ Acres w/ a 2,000sq. ft. shop that’ll host our future Gunsmith Shop/Training Facility.
+Find out more at Nomadlund.com and thanks for all the continued support.

 When you graduate and start your own business let me know and I can add you to my free website at GunsmithUSA.com